-The 722 draws power from either its on-board Li-ion battery or from external DC sources.
+The 744T draws power from either its on-board Li-ion battery or from external DC sources.
 Two factors need to be considered to calculate battery runtime-battery/power supply capacity and unit power consumption.
 The best determination of your run time is to experiment with a given recording setup.

-The 722 power consumption varies over a range between 4 W to 20 W, depending on active functions.
+The 744T power consumption varies over a range between 4 W to 20 W (12 volts), depending on active functions.
 The following functions have the most significant affect on power consumption:

 Inputs Active analog inputs increase power consumption.
 If recording from digital sources, disable analog inputs, or inputs altogether to reduce power consumption.
+If recording solely to inputs 1 and 2, disable inputs 3 and 4 to reduce power consumption.
 Analog inputs and the microphone preamps draw current whether they are idle or active.
 Active inputs draw 1.5 W compared to deactivated inputs.
 Hard Drive Activity When the unit is recording to or playing back from the internal hard drive, power consumption raises by approximately 2 W. Microphone Powering Phantom powered microphones draw power for operation.
 Up to 1 W can be drawn from the phantom supply.
-Battery Chargers Depending on the charge state of the on-board Li-ion and the internal AA time-of-day battery, the charging circuit can draw ~10 W from external DC.
-Sampling Rate The 722 draws more power at higher sampling rates.
+Battery Chargers Depending on the charge state of the on-board Li-ion and the internal AA time code battery, the charging circuit can draw ~10 W from external DC.
+Sampling Rate The 744T draws more power at higher sampling rates.
 Each doubling of the sampling rate adds ~1 W of power consumption.